rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 With [Legion Script][legion-script], it is possible to declare, write and read components into Legion using Python scripts.
-However, this project exports an API which can be evolved for other languages and interpreters.
+However, this project exports an API that can be evolved for other languages and interpreters.

-Since then, both developers have been sharing their work and receiving feedbacks for the project while planning the next steps for the code, which is available at [GitHub][legion-script].
+Since then, both developers have been sharing their work and receiving feedback for the project while planning the next steps for the code, which is available at [GitHub][legion-script].